cedricfarinazzo/ansible-role-wireguard-l2vpn/README.md

 wireguard_ip: ""              # Override automatic IP assignment for specific hosts
                                        # Example: "10.10.10.50"
                                        # If empty, IP is auto-assigned based on host index

+# Endpoint override (set in host_vars)
+wireguard_endpoint: ""                 # Override automatic endpoint assignment for specific hosts
+                                       # Example: "example.com:51820" or "1.2.3.4:51820"
+                                       # If empty, endpoint is auto-assigned using ansible_default_ipv4.address
 ```

 #### VXLAN Configuration